Nadasawah90/Install-Kubernetes-K8s-with-kubeadm/README.md

 <img width="975" height="558" alt="image" src="https://github.com/user-attachments/assets/aa8a57ea-42f3-438f-af56-6b0dde2aa9a1" />

-2- Install Flannel:
+## 5- Install Flannel → It is important because it allows containers in the cluster to get IP addresses using the CIDR subnet, so they can start and communicate with each other.

 kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/master/Documentation/kube-flannel.yml

-3- Copy your admin kubeconfig:
+## 6-  Copy your admin kubeconfig:

 mkdir -p $HOME/.kube